Thursday, March 6, 2025

 17 If you know these things, blessed are you if you do them.

-Jesus takes on the role of servant not only to demonstrate to his disciples the attitude and behavior required of them, but also to prepare them one final time, for the greatest act of humility and selflessness ever known to man.
+Again we think upon Jesus’s teaching in Mark 10:42-45.
+Jesus takes on the role of servant; not only to demonstrate to his disciples the attitude and behavior required of them, but also to prepare them, one final time, for the greatest act of humility and selflessness ever known to man.

 One of You Will Betray Me